SHIVIK LABS: TRIDENT, A Step Toward Self-Improving AI Systems Built on Reasoning - www.lokmattimes.com

 SHIVIK LABS: TRIDENT, A Step Toward Self-Improving AI Systems Built on Reasoning

-PNN Noida (Uttar Pradesh) [India], December 24: Shivik Labs, an emerging leader in foundational AI research, announced the release ...
+TRIDENT Tree-of-Thoughts Noida (Uttar Pradesh) [India], December 24: Shivik Labs, an emerging leader in foundational AI research, announced the ...

 Noida (Uttar Pradesh) [India], December 24: Shivik Labs, an emerging leader in foundational AI research, announced the release of its latest research paper introducing TRIDENT (Thought-based Reasoning and Improvement through Deep Exploration of Neuronal Trees), a paradigm-shifting framework designed to break the “static intelligence” plateau of modern Large Language Models.